Roasted Brussel Sprouts and Asparagus

 Top tips

-- Try to remove any loose leaves from the brussel sprouts before roasting.
-The leaves will naturally fall off after you cut away the root and these leaves tend to burn when roasting at a high heat for a long time.
-Instead of just throwing these leaves away, save them for the last 5-10 minutes of cooking when you add the asparagus.
+- Remove any loose leaves from the brussel sprouts before roasting.
+These leaves tend to burn when roasting at a high heat for a long time.
+Save them for the last 5-10 minutes of cooking when you add the asparagus.

 Other additions